Author: Sheila Willar Copyright: 2021 Sheila Willar ISBN #: 978-0-9867101-4-8

 “What will they think?”

-“It’s a good thing I arrived three weeks early or there might not be a wedding at all.”
+“There might not be a wedding at all.”

 “It’s true.”